airblair94/enodo-fed-vue/README.md

 - All data even dates are categorical
 - Estimated market value scale is redone after every filter.
 - User would want to submit all filters instead of grid trying to update on every keypress
+- It is ok to leave null as an option in categorical filters (normally I would talk with product/design as to how these are best represented)

 ## Questions